-• The term 'traffic' is wider in import.
-The term 'traffic' includes voice, SMS, and data.
-Data packets generated by the services in the application layer use the network layer provided by TSPs, for the purposes of application to application ("A2A") messaging, emails, VoIP calls, etc. Such services are used by customers at large, as well as businesses and other service providers (OSPs), etc. The proposed definition of "international traffic" may be incorrectly interpreted to potentially include all traffic originating through computer servers and delivered to another computer server, where either of the computer server is located in India.
-Further, there is scope of automated messages originating as data packets outside India to be misconstrued as international traffic, despite such message originating and terminating as SMS on the network of an ASP in India.
+Moreover, the traffic carried by ILDOs include voice, SMS, and data.
+Data packets generated by the services in the application layer uses the network layer provided by TSPs, for the purposes of application to application ("A2A") messaging, emails, VoIP calls, etc. Such services are used by customers at large, as well as businesses and other service providers (OSPs), etc. The proposed definition of "international traffic" may be incorrectly interpreted to potentially include all traffic originating through computer servers and delivered to another computer server, where either of the computer server is located in India.
+Further, there is scope of automated messages originating as data packets outside India to be misconstrued as international SMS, despite such message originating and terminating as SMS on the network of an ASP in India.
+TRAI needs to consider all the implications while framing such definition.